Step 2: Liquid Calories

 By retraining your palate, you’ll break this cycle and feel more in control.

-This step is challenging, but the benefits are undeniable: better health, higher energy, and a clearer mind.
+I know this all sounds harsh and yes this step is challenging, but the benefits are undeniable: better health, higher energy, and a clearer mind.

 Always stay hydrated but don't go crazy.
 Drink a glass of water first thing in the morning and with every meal.
-And of course whenever you are thirsty.
+And of course, whenever you are thirsty.

 You’ve got this!
 2 weeks to adjust.
 Go!